nilsceberg/asp-js/README.md

 ASP.JS brings classic Active Server Pages using VBScript to the world of Node.
-This project is as of yet a quick-and-dirty proof-of-concept, but just you wait...!
+This project is as of yet a quick-and-dirty proof-of-concept, ~but just you wait...!~ and will probably never be anything more.

 ## Scribbles